 Elder is also aware that care needs can change over time, so reviews are held whenever necessary and changes to the care plan can be discussed to ensure that it remains relevant and appropriate.

 How long does a live-carer stay in your loved one’s home?

 Carers work on a rota with another carer that usually follows a four week on, one week off.
 Meaning there’s always one primary carer.
 Each carer lives in your loved one’s home for 24 hours a day, 7 days a week before swapping with another full-time carer.
 Carers have the opportunity to build a real relationship with your elderly relative, and are likely to form lasting bonds with both the care recipient and their families.

 How do you ensure the quality of your live-in carers in Swindon?

 Elder only works with top professionals in the care industry, attracting them by trying to ensure the self-employed carers working with us earn more than the industry average.
 We take the quality of our partner carers extremely seriously.
 All Elder carers have at least one year’s experience, and before the live-in carer arrives at your loved one’s door, we make sure they undergo a DBS (PVG in Scotland) check, a care exam and a face-to-face interview.

 How much does live-in care from Elder cost?

-Elder charges a flat rate of £795 per week - this is an all-inclusive rate and there are no hidden extras or additional fees.
+Elder charges a standard rate of £849 per week.
 You’ll only ever pay more for a carer with a car or there is more than one care recipient.
 Elder’s flat rate compares favourably with those charged by care homes and Elder’s price can even be up to 30% less than care home charges.